DanielMazurkiewicz/WebAI/README.md

 const ai = new WebAI.NeuralNetwork({ // simple NN example object
   // when no object provided to constructor or missing properties, defaults should be assumed
+  domain: 'core',     // can be skipped because it is default domain

-  dataType: 'fp16',
+  dataType: 'fp16',   //default data type could be fp32
   activation: "tanh", // available options: identity, binary, tanh, isrlu, relu, elu, softclip, sin, sinc, gauss
                       // see https://www.wikiwand.com/en/Activation_function

   layers: [8, 14, 8], // [ inputs, ... hidden ... , outputs ]

+  setup: {    // field optional

-  setupData: '' // weights, biases ... - field optional,
+    data: '', // weights, biases, and other parameters ...
               // if string then base64 encoded setup data expected,
               // can be also an array or typed array (of dataType),
               // if field not provided random values assumed

+    instructions: '' // TBD: instructions that will help assigning appropriate data from setup.data
+                     // to appropriate layers/pipes/parameters,
+                     // base64 encoded string or array or UInt32 typed array assumed here }
 }, executionUnit);  // execution unit parameter could be provided as an array of execution units,
                     // if so then JS engine should decide on what execution unit NN tasks will be executed
                     // and it doesn't have to be same execution unit for all tasks